Court: Ukraine can try to avoid repaying $3B loan to Russia - NewsBreak

 Court: Ukraine can try to avoid repaying $3B loan to Russia

-The U.K. Supreme Court ruled Wednesday that Ukraine can go to trial to try to avoid repaying $3 billion in loans it said it took under pressure from Russia in 2013 to prevent it from trying to join the European Union.
+LONDON (AP) — The U.K. Supreme Court ruled Wednesday that Ukraine can go to trial to avoid repaying $3 billion in loans it said it took under pressure from Russia in 2013 to prevent it from trying to join the European Union.

-The court rejected an attempt to avoid a trial by a British company acting on Russia's behalf to collect the loans.
+The court rejected a bid by a British company acting on Russia’s behalf to order Ukraine to repay the loans without facing a trial.
 Ukraine said it borrowed the money while facing the threat of military force and massive illegal economic and political pressure nearly a decade before Russia invaded its neighbor.

 Ukrainian President Volodymyr Zelenskyy tweeted that the ruling was “another decisive victory against the aggressor.”